Lokks/osmaboardbt/README.md

 ## Current state

-Step 6 from Steps Overview done (in some way), moving to step 7.
+Step 6 from Steps Overview done (in some way), as well as step 7.
 Parquet files preparation is ready:

 ```SQL